ambrop72/aprinter/README.md

 ...
 ```

-**Additionally**, you will need to reduce your buffer sizes to accomodate the RAM requirements of the SD code.
-Lowering `StepperSegmentBufferSize` and `EventChannelBufferSize` to 10 should do the trick.
+**Additionally**, you may need to reduce your buffer sizes to accomodate the RAM requirements of the SD code.
+To check, compile the firmware, then run `avr-size aprinter.elf`.
+The `bss` number tells you how much data memory is used.
+Also consider that there should be about 900 bytes left for the stack.
+Therefore, on atmega2560, which has 8KiB of SRAM, your `bss` should not be higher than 7300.
+You can reduce your RAM usage by lowering `StepperSegmentBufferSize` and `EventChannelBufferSize` (preferably keeping them equal),
+as well as lowering `LookaheadBufferSize`.

 Once you've flashed firmware wirh these changes, you will have the following commands available: